Madison Dog Bite Lawyers

 - Provide Support and Guidance: Your experienced dog bite attorney will keep you informed of all developments in your case, advise you as to the best course of action, and empower you to make informed decisions.

-Dog Bite Laws in Madison, Wisconsin
+Wisconsin Dog Bite Laws

 Wisconsin operates under a strict liability system for dog bites.
 According to Wisconsin Statute § 174.02, the owner of a dog is liable for the full amount of damages caused by the dog injuring or causing injury to a person, domestic animal, or property.